-‘Is CBD Addictive?’ – Common CBD Questions Answered
+‘Is CBD Addictive?’
+And Other CBD Questions Answered

 When buying CBD in the UK there are many questions.
 Is it legal?
 Will it make you high?
 Is CBD addictive?
 How can I take it?
 How much should I take?

 These are just some of the questions you might ask before taking CBD.
 So, we’re here to put the record straight and give the facts.
 Here are some of the most common CBD questions answered!